 - 9. An apprenticeship is a job with training, through which an apprentice will gain the technical knowledge, practical experience and wider skills and behaviours that they need for their immediate job and future career.
 The apprentice gains these through formal off-the-job training and the opportunity to apply the skills in a real work environment (in the productive job role) through on-the-job training.
 An apprenticeship must provide a practical period of work and training that lasts for a minimum duration of 12 months.
 The minimum duration of each apprenticeship is based on the apprentice working at least 30 hours a week, including any off-the-job training they undertake.
-If, at the beginning of the programme, the apprentice works fewer than 30 hours a week the expected duration of the apprenticeship must be extended (pro rata) to take account of this.26 Apprenticeships can include education and training at several specific levels, including degree apprenticeships where apprentices study towards an undergraduate or postgraduate degree qualification. - 10.
-Although apprenticeships are funded from a variety of sources, including the ESFA, this does not in itself affect whether years of instance taken as part of an apprenticeship are included in HESES, or whether Home fee students are reported as OfS-fundable or non-fundable.
+If, at the beginning of the programme, the apprentice works fewer than 30 hours a week the expected duration of the apprenticeship must be extended (pro rata) to take account of this.30 Apprenticeships can include education and training at several specific levels, including degree apprenticeships where apprentices study towards an undergraduate or postgraduate degree qualification. - 10.
+Although apprenticeships are funded from a variety of sources, including the ESFA, this does not in itself affect whether years of engagement taken as part of an apprenticeship are included in HESES, or whether Home fee students are reported as OfS fundable or non-fundable.
 Recognised higher education courses taken as part of an apprenticeship are eligible for inclusion in HESES and may be reported as OfS-fundable, subject to meeting the criteria in Annex F, in the same way as non-apprenticeship courses. - 11.
-The OfS funds providers where such years of instance meet the criteria for particular grants.
-OfS funding is treated as complementary to finance provided by the ESFA and employers, which is more analogous to finance that, for other higher education provision, would be provided through course fees or student support.
+The OfS funds providers where such years of engagement meet the criteria for particular grants.
+OfS funding is treated as complementary to finance provided by the ESFA and employers, which is more analogous to finance that, for other higher education provision, would be provided through course fees or student support. - 12.
+Only the activity within an apprenticeship that meets the definition of a recognised higher education course for OfS funding purposes given in this annex should be included in HESES.
+This means that a student who has commenced an apprenticeship, but is not undertaking the recognised higher education course element of that apprenticeship during the year of engagement, should not be included.
+For the purposes of determining a student's mode of

-26 Further information about funding for training and assessing apprentices in England, can be found at www.gov.uk/guidance/apprenticeship-funding-rules.
+30 For further information about funding for training and assessing apprentices in England, see www.gov.uk/guidance/apprenticeship-funding-rules.